alexracape/alexracape.github.io/content/Board Game Data Analysis.md

 # Board Game Data Analysis

-Statistical analysis and modeling of **Board Game Geek** data to understand trends in board game production quantity and quality over time.
+Statistical analysis and modeling of **Board Game Geek** data to understand trends in the production quantity and quality of [[Board Games]] over time.
 The project uses probabilistic models to uncover patterns in the board game industry.

 ![BGG EDA](/images/bgg_eda.png)